 The individuals are receiving care and treatment appropriate to their condition in line with nationally agreed protocols and guidance.
-Close contacts of the cases are being identified and provided with health information, advice and, where appropriate, vaccine.
+Close contacts of the cases are being identified and provided with health information, advice and, where appropriate, vaccination.

 Monkeypox is a viral infection only recently detected in the UK.
 It is generally a mild self-limiting illness, spread by very close contact with someone already infected and with symptoms of monkeypox.
 Most people recover within a few weeks.